HuntsmanCancerInstitute/GQuery/README.md

 </tomcat-users>
 ```

-### Create a tab delimited userGroup.txt file and place it someplace secure and readable by tomcat, e.g. the WEB-INFO folder:
+### Create a tab delimited userGroup.txt file and place it someplace secure and readable by tomcat, e.g. WEB-INF/userGroup.txt:
 <pre>
 # Define groups and their associated regular expression(s) used to match file paths acceptable for returning to a given user.
 If more than one regEx is provided, only one must match, not all.
 GroupName	RegEx's, comma delimited, no spaces